Selected Press

 Looking for the Next Big Thing?
 Here Are 6 Exciting Artists to Watch From Miami Art Week 2021

-Feature on Art Basel Miami and Eric Doeringer’s pop-up
+Feature on Art Basel Miami and Eric Doeringer’s pop-up in the Miami Design District, curated by Anna Erickson, December 2019

 “After Hauser & Wirth director Anna Erickson saw them, she staged a pop-up show in Brooklyn, selling out the series.
 “Ever since, his work has been on waiting lists,” Erickson says.”